humanmade/network-media-library/readme.md

 The plugin defines the hook `global_media.site_id` to set an ID for the network Site, that store the media files, like `add_filter( 'global_media.site_id', 1234 );`.

 #### Composer
-The plugin is also available via [Composer package](https://packagist.org/packages/bueltge/multisite-global-media).
+The plugin is also available as [Composer package](https://packagist.org/packages/bueltge/multisite-global-media).

     composer require bueltge/multisite-global-media